Skip to content

 TheHive#

-TheHive is configured to use Cassandra as database and Elasticsearch to index data.
-Files are stored in a local path.
+TheHive is configured to use Cassandra as its database and Elasticsearch to index data.
+Files are stored locally on disk.

 thehive